Guide to Christmas 2026 at Tokyo Disneyland

 In most cases, Disneyland and/or Walt Disney World do each individual item better.
 However, when you put it all together and consider that one single park is doing all of these “pretty good” things, it’s quite impressive.
 Oh, and we haven’t even gotten to the decorations and other “little things” Tokyo Disneyland absolutely nails for Christmas.

-Another little touch that I really, really like is the lighting on Space Mountain.
+Another little touch that I like is the lighting on Space Mountain.
 Yes, this is a Christmas thing.
 Tomorrowland has a specific (thematically appropriate) background music loop for Christmas, and the lights on the roof of Space Mountain dance to the music.

 There are a lot of other decorations, from sculpted Santa hats on the Liki Tikis to beautiful decor in New Orleans Square to scarves and hats on the lamp posts in Toontown, and much more.
 I’m sure there is plenty I missed, because there seemed to be little nuggets of awesomeness hidden in plain view all over the place.